Project Management · Memphis

 How to choose a developer in Memphis

 Hire a partner who has built dependency-aware or workflow software, not just configured Asana.
 Ask how they would gate a go-live on a tested carrier integration and flag a critical-path slip before it cascades.
-Pair the PM work with your custom CRM (Customer Relationship Management) development, HR (Human Resources) software development, and business intelligence dashboards roadmap so onboarding, staffing, and reporting draw from one operational source.
+Pair the PM work with your custom CRM (Customer Relationship Management) development, HR (Human Resources) software development, and business intelligence (BI) dashboards roadmap so onboarding, staffing, and reporting draw from one operational source.

 Red flags when hiring (and what to ask instead)